Will Brink reviews the range of treatments for one of the most common problems faced by strength training athletes - joint pain.

-In the past few years I have noticed an increase in letters and e-mail from people complaining about their joints.
-In all honesty, I would estimate 80% or more of most body builder's joint pain is totally avoidable.
-If you look at people who have chronic joint pain, nine out of ten times you can see why they would have an aching appendage that causes them pain.
-More often that not, they (1) rarely warm up adequately, (2) they train too long and/or too often, (3) they use overly heavy weights/low reps more often than they should, (4) they don't take time off to allow their joints, tendons, muscles, etc., to recuperate from heavy workouts, (5) they use less than perfect form during heavy lifts, (6) they don't take in adequate nutrients, or (7) all of the above!
+In the past few years, I have noticed an increase in letters and e-mails from people complaining about their joints.
+In all honesty, I would estimate 80% or more of most body builder's joint pain is avoidable.
+If you look at people who have chronic joint pain, nine out of ten times, you can see why they would have an aching appendage that causes them pain.
+More often than not, they (1) rarely warm-up adequately, (2) they train too long and/or too often, (3) they use overly heavy weights/low reps more often than they should, (4) they don't take time off to allow their joints, tendons, muscles, etc., to recuperate from heavy workouts, (5) they use less than perfect form during heavy lifts, (6) they don't take in adequate nutrients, or (7) all of the above!

-Now of course we have all had an ache or pain in a knee, elbow, or other joint at times, but chronic long term pain is another story.
-This article is going to assume that the reader has joint pain NOT because he (or she) is doing any one of the above seven common mistakes, but has joint pain due to some other factor out of their control.
+Now, of course, we have all had an ache or pain in a knee, elbow, or another joint at times, but the chronic long-term pain is another story.
+This article is going to assume that the reader has joint pain NOT because he (or she) is making any one of the above seven common mistakes but has joint pain due to some other factor out of their control.
 If you warm up and stretch thoroughly, train for no longer than an hour three-four days per week, cycle your weights and reps, take time off when you need it, have good form, take in adequate nutrients, and still have joint problems... than this might be the article for you.

 Types of joint problems

-Bursitis: In our joints there are small fluid filled sacks called bursae.
-The bursae's job is to assist in the muscle/joints movement by cushioning the joints and bones against friction.
+Bursitis: In our joints, there are small fluid-filled sacks called bursae.
+The bursae's job is to assist in muscle/joints movement by cushioning the joints and bones against friction.
 If these sacks become inflamed and/or injured due to various causes (see above training mistakes), a chronic pain called "bursitis" can result.
 It is most often found in the shoulder or elbow (A.K.A tennis elbow) but can also be found in other joints of the body.
 It hurts like hell and can ruin a workout quickly if left untreated.

-Tendonitis: Tendonitis is probably the most common cause of pain to bodybuilders and other athletes and is (luckily) the easiest to treat.
-However, if left untreated and the person just "works through the pain," it can become a real problem that will put a quick end to your gains in muscle.
-Basically, tendinitis just means the tendon(s) around a joint have become severely inflamed from overuse, micro injury, etc. Though it might sound simple enough, for people who suffer from chronic tendinitis it's no joke and a real pain in the...joint!
+Tendonitis: Tendonitis is the most common cause of pain for bodybuilders and other athletes and is (luckily) the easiest to treat.
+However, if left untreated and the person "works through the pain," it can become a real problem that will put a quick end to your gains in muscle.
+Tendinitis means the tendon(s) around a joint have become severely inflamed from overuse, micro injury, etc. Though it might sound simple enough, for people who suffer from chronic tendinitis, it's no joke and a real pain in the joint!

-Again, this article is going to assume that the reader warms up properly before working out, does not severely over train, as mentioned in the beginning of this article.
-If the reader (you?) is in the gym all day, thinks one set on the bench press is a warm up, and feels anything over 3 reps is high rep training, than you need go no further to find the answers to what's bothering your joints!
+Again, this article is going to assume that the reader warms up properly before working out, and does not severely over-train, as mentioned at the beginning of this article.
+If the reader (you?) is in the gym all day, thinks one set on the bench press is a warm-up and feels anything over three reps is high rep training, then you need to go no further to find the answers to what is bothering your joints!

-In fact, it takes 43 grams of dried egg whites or 35 grams of dried non fat milk or 89 grams of lean beef to equal the amount of proline in just 10 grams of hydrolyzed gelatin.
+It takes 43 grams of dried egg whites or 35 grams of dried non-fat milk or 89 grams of lean beef to equal the amount of proline in just 10 grams of hydrolyzed gelatin.
 Though the body can form these two amino acids on its own, it has been suggested that under certain conditions the rate of synthesis may be insufficient to provide essential body requirements and degradation can exceed synthetic processes (i.e. there is a steady loss of body collagen).
-The intake of hydrolyzed gelatin appears to be an alternative route to getting chondrocytes (cartilage producing cells) and osteoblasts (bone forming cells) of the body sufficient amounts of these important amino acids for making structural proteins.
+The intake of hydrolyzed gelatin appears to be an alternative route to getting chondrocytes (cartilage producing cells) and osteoblasts (bone-forming cells) of the body sufficient amounts of these important amino acids for making structural proteins.

-A fatty acid with the long and hard to pronounce name of Cetyl Myristoleate has been receiving a good deal of attention by researchers concerned with joint pain and health.
-Being it's difficult for the reader to pronounce-or for me to write for that matter-I will just call it CMT for the remainder of this article, OK?
+A fatty acid with the long and hard to pronounce the name Cetyl Myristoleate has been receiving a good deal of attention from researchers concerned with joint pain and health.
+Being it's difficult for the reader to pronounce-or for me to write for that matter-I will call it CMT for the remainder of this article, OK?

-Discovered by a researcher at the National Institutes of Health (NIH), CMT looks very promising as a compound that greatly reduces joint pain due to a variety of causes.
-In animals CMT was found to be very protective of joints from different chemicals that would normally cause arthritis in these animals.
-Though the human research at this time is not as solid as we would like, CMT has already developed a following with some alternative medical practitioners and by those who suffer from joint pain.
-Several bodybuilders I work with swear by the stuff though I can't vouch for it at this time as I have had no personal experience with this product.
-Also, its effects seem to work rather quickly and relatively small amounts can be used.
+Discovered by a researcher at the National Institutes of Health (NIH), CMT looks very promising as a compound that reduces joint pain due to a variety of causes.
+In animals, CMT was found to be very protective of joints from different chemicals that would normally cause arthritis in these animals.
+Though human research at this time is not as solid as we would like, CMT has already developed a following with some alternative medical practitioners and those who suffer from joint pain.
+Several bodybuilders, I work with swear by the stuff though I cannot vouch for it at this time as I have had no personal experience with this product.
+Also, its effects seem to work quickly, and relatively small amounts can be used.
 12-15 grams spread out over an entire month appear to be effective.
 Exactly how CMT works is unclear but it might have something to do with a reduction in pro-inflammatory prostaglandins (see below) or some other mechanism.
 (Diehl & May 1994; Cochran & Dent 1997)[1,2]

 Flaxseed oil for everything!

 Remember the "-itis" part of the word relating to joint problems?
 How do you think non-steroidal anti-inflammatories work?
 They reduce inflammation, but they also come with potential side effects and health problems.
 So how does flaxseed oil do this wonderful thing?
-From both of the essential fatty acids the body makes something called prostaglandins.
-Prostaglandins are very short lived hormone-like substances that regulate cellular activity on a moment to moment basis.
+From both of the essential fatty acids, the body makes something called prostaglandins.
+Prostaglandins are very short-lived hormone-like substances that regulate cellular activity on a moment to moment basis.
 Prostaglandins are directly involved with regulating blood pressure, inflammatory responses, insulin sensitivity, immune responses, anabolic/catabolic processes, and hundreds of other functions known and yet unknown.
-The long and the short of all this, without going into a long and boring biochemical explanation, is: Omega 3 fatty acids are responsible for forming the anti-inflammatory prostaglandins and the Omega-6 fatty acid are responsible for making many of the pro-inflammatory prostaglandins, and other products derived from EFAS.
+The long and the short of all this, without going into a long and boring biochemical explanation, is: Omega 3 fatty acids are responsible for forming the anti-inflammatory prostaglandins, and the Omega-6 fatty acid is responsible for making many of the pro-inflammatory prostaglandins, and other products derived from EFAS.
 A high intake of Omega 3 oils reduces inflammation (and pain) by this mechanism.
-Obviously, it's a lot more complicated than that, but hey, I only have so much space to write.
+It is a lot more complicated than that, but hey, I only have so much space to write.

-I call these products "kitchen sink formulas" because they add in just about everything you could want in a formula for painful joints.
-Two high quality product of this type that come to mind are the Natural Pain Relief products by Inholtra and The Life Extension Foundation.
-These products contain Glucosamine(s), Chondroitin Sulphate, the fish oils EPA/DHA, Gamma-linoleic acid (GLA), vitamin E, fat soluble vitamin C (ascorbyl palmitate), and Manganese aspartate.
-"So what does all this stuff do?" you are asking yourself.
+I call these products "kitchen sink formulas" because they add in about everything you could want in a formula for painful joints.
+Two-high quality products of this type that come to mind are the Natural Pain Relief products by Inholtra and The Life Extension Foundation.
+These products contain Glucosamine(s), Chondroitin Sulphate, the fish oils EPA/DHA, Gamma-linoleic acid (GLA), vitamin E, fat-soluble vitamin C (ascorbyl palmitate), and Manganese aspartate.
+"So, what does all this stuff do?" you are asking yourself.
 Briefly:

 Glucosamine is considered by many as one of the best natural products for the treatment and prevention of cartilage degeneration.
-It is in essential part of cartilage, synovial fluid, and other components of joints.
+It is an essential part of cartilage, synovial fluid, and other components of joints.
 Chondroitin sulphate is related to glucosamine and is part of a family of modified sugars that form structural molecules in cartilage.
 As mentioned previously, the Omega 3 fish oils (EPA/DHA) are renowned for improving pain and inflammation in joints and other areas of the body.
-GLA is a fatty acid derived from the Omega-6 class of fatty acids but has been shown to have many properties similar to that of the fish oils/flaxseed oil in its ability to reduce inflammation through the production of the favourable anti-inflammatory/anti-auto immune prostaglandins.
+GLA is a fatty acid derived from the Omega-6 class of fatty acids.
+Still, it has been shown to have many properties similar to that of the fish oils/flaxseed oil in its ability to reduce inflammation through the production of favourable anti-inflammatory/anti-autoimmune prostaglandins.

-The anti - oxidants vitamin E and C are added because it is well known that free radical pathology is part of the damage that takes place in the joints.
+The antioxidants vitamin E and C are added because it is well known that free radical pathology is part of the damage that takes place in the joints.
 Finally, the trace element manganese is needed as a co-factor in many enzymatic processes related to cartilage synthesis and cartilage integrity.
 Now you know why I call them kitchen sink formulas!
-Taken singularly, the above ingredients appear to have marginal effectiveness.
-Taken as a complex, they appear to be very synergistic.
+Taken singularly, the above ingredients have marginal effectiveness.
+Taken as complex, they are very synergistic.
 These are very well rounded and complete-though slightly different-formulas for people looking for some relief to their joint troubles, or any chronic inflammatory condition for that matter.
-However, I have found most people will need to take more than the manufacturer recommends to see real results, though this is not true 100% of the time.
+However, I have found most people will need to take more than the manufacturer recommends seeing real results, though this is not true, 100% of the time.